LucanLAM/UA-Data-Oct-competition/README.md

 This program was created to clean, organise, and analyse that raw data using C++, turning unstructured notes into clear, meaningful performance statistics.

 ## Data Interpretation
-In each round of the game, there are two records written by the game host.
+In each round of the game, the game host records two entries.
 They are:\
 \<Player 1 name\>,\<Player 1 Card Name\>,\<Tier\>,\<Result (Win/Loss)\>\
 \<Player 2 name\>,\<Player 2 Card Name\>,\<Tier\>,\<Result (Win/Loss)\>\
 However, the game host's records are inconsistent.
 Missing tier, same player or card has a different name.
 Therefore, it needs some manual modification.